playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-preface/index.md

 That bar example?
 A vibration motor could help you notice receiving a phone call.

-As [Microsoft's Inclusive Toolkit](https://download.microsoft.com/download/b/0/d/b0d4bf87-09ce-4417-8f28-d60703d672ed/inclusive_toolkit_manual_final.pdf) points out, there are a myriad of these scenarios that could lead someone to use assistive technologies.
+As [Microsoft's Inclusive Design group](https://inclusive.microsoft.design/) points out, there are a myriad of these scenarios that could lead someone to use assistive technologies.
 Here's a few they were able to mention in the toolkit specifically:

 <table>
 	<tr>